Understanding the Drawbacks of PEX Plumbing: What You Need to Know

 What tools do I need to install PEX plumbing?

-Yes, you will need a PEX cutter, crimping tool, and possibly a heat gun for fittings, depending on the type of connections you choose.
+A PEX cutter, crimping tool, and possibly a heat gun for fittings are essential, depending on the type of connections you decide to use.

 Can PEX plumbing be used with existing plumbing systems?

-Yes, if you ensure compatibility with your current system and follow local plumbing codes for connections.
+Compatibility with your current plumbing system is key, along with following local plumbing codes for any connections.